zkrising/Tachi/client/README.md

 # How long users should have to read the rules for, in seconds.
 # Defaults to 30, but useful to lower for localdev.
 REACT_APP_RULES_READ_TIME=30

+# Whether to require login to view the site.
+REACT_APP_MANDATE_LOGIN=true

+# What git repo to read from by default in the seeds viewer.
+REACT_APP_GIT_REPO=""

+# What client mode to use.
+Should be btchi, ktchi or omni.
+# This affects some things, like what buttons should appear in certain places.
+REACT_APP_TCHIC_MODE="omni"
 ```